 Heidelberg is a city of short distances, so you can discover many sights and viewpoints during a short stay, such as the castle, the old bridge, as well as many other historic buildings, churches and monasteries.

-Visit us at the Star Inn Hotel & Suites Premium Heidelberg, by Quality.
+Visit us at the Star Inn Hotel & Suites Premium Heidelberg.